Seven competing ways to recover the Michaelis-Menten equation reveal the alternative approaches to steady state modeling: Preliminary tools: the helpful scale separations

 \subsection{Time scale separation}

-In the example introduced above, the interactions between E2 and ER can be considered as more dynamic than those occuring between ER and G. Time scale separation is particularly important to obtain smooth graded interactions between a ligand and a very unique binding site \cite{michel}.
+In the example introduced above, the interaction between E2 and ER can be considered as more dynamic than that occuring between ER and G, that is itself dynamic compared to the time scale of gene expression, transcription and translation.
+Time scale separation is particularly important to obtain smooth graded interactions between a ligand and a very unique binding site \cite{michel}.
 This approximation allows kinetic and equilibrium constants to coexist in the same equation, as long proposed \cite{Cha}.
 Once built, the first-order network can be treated through different methods yiedling equivalent results.
 A survey of some of them is proposed below using a founder example of historical importance: the Michaelis-Menten (MM) enzymatic reaction.
 In these methods, rate constants are envisioned as frequencies corresponding to the inverse of mean waiting times.
 Indeed, molecular events are primarily dictated by waiting times whereas the transitions are themselves considered as instantaneous.
 Before examining the MM reaction, it is first necessary to introduce elementary recipes mixing kinetic and probabilistic thinking \cite{Ninio1986,Ninio1987} and which can be addressed using the simple questions of Fig.1.